-When selecting the appropriate installer for your operating system and hardware, keep in mind that 32-bit programs can normally be run on 64-bit platforms, but not the reverse.
+When selecting the appropriate installer for your operating system and hardware, keep in mind that 32-bit programs can normally be run on 64-bit platforms, but that the reverse is not true.

-It might be possible that some MySQL Cluster Manager 1.1.6 builds are compatible with versions of Linux or Solaris other than those listed previously.
-(For example, the sles11-x86-64bit version is known to run on 64-bit openSUSE 11.3 and later.)
+It might be possible that some MySQL Cluster Manager 1.2.4 builds are compatible with versions of Linux or Solaris other than those listed previously.
 Your Oracle representative and MySQL Support personnel can assist you in determining whether this is the case, and if so, which build is most suitable for your Linux or Solaris operating platform.